top of page

 AMRA Social Sub-Committee

-The social side of AMRA is run mainly by a Social Committee consisting of six volunteers led by the Social Secretary, who also sits on the Management Committee, ensuring that everything is cohesive.
-We are pleased to announce that Laura Johnson has taken over as social secretary.
-She is a great ideas person so you will enjoy her energy.
+The social side of AMRA is run mainly by a Social Committee consisting of eleven volunteers led by the Social Secretary, who also sits on the Management Committee, ensuring that everything is cohesive.
+We are pleased to announce that Laura Johnson is currently social secretary.
+She is a great ideas person and you will enjoy her energy.

-We organise three, free, get togethers annually paid for from members’ subs ...... a wine & cheese party in March to herald in the new season, an afternoon party for children as well as adults and a Christmas party when we also hold our annual general meeting before the fun begins!
+We organise three, free, get togethers annually paid for from members’ subs ...... a wine & cheese party in March to herald in the new season, an afternoon summer party for children as well as adults and a Christmas party when we also hold our Annual General Meeting before the fun begins!

 In the past, we have also organised various outings or “get togethers” called, ‘AMRA extras’ ..... events where those members who choose to join in, just pay for the actual cost.
 These have included: wine tastings, fish and chip suppers on the Wallingford to Cholsey steam train and visits to various places of interest.
 There has also been the annual, ‘Boatnic’ often held in June where the boat owners amongst us, along with their friends, moor up at Days Lock for a picnic.